-- The total CSAPR and CSAPR Update budget for each of the five trading programs equals the sum of the individual state budgets for those states affected by each program.
-In 2017, some original CSAPR budgets tightened, particularly in the SO₂ Group 1 program.
-Also, the CSAPR Update replaced the original CSAPR ozone season NOₓ program for most states.
-The total budget for each program was set at the following level in 2019:
+- The total CSAPR, CSAPR Update, and Revised CSAPR Update budget for each of the six trading programs equals the sum of the individual state budgets for those states affected by each program.
+The CSAPR Update replaced the original CSAPR ozone season NOₓ program for most states.
+Most recently, the Revised CSAPR Update replaced the CSAPR Update ozone season NOₓ program for twelve states.
+The total budget for each program was set at the following level in 2021:

 - SO₂ Group 1 – 1,372,631 tons

 - NOₓ Annual – 1,069,256 tons